Highland Hospice Bereavement Service

 Crocus Group is a bereavement support service for children and young people living in the Highlands.
 Our services are available free of charge to young people living with grief, regardless of their location or the cause of their bereavement.
 Further information can be found on the Highland Hospice website.

-Guardian Service
+The Guardian Service

-NHS Highland’s independent ‘Speak Up’, Guardian Service is now live, offering a 24/7 service which provides colleagues with an opportunity to independently discuss their concerns relating to patient care and safety, whistleblowing, bullying and harassment and work grievances.
+NHS Highland’s independent ‘Speak Up’, The Guardian Service is now live, offering a 24/7 service which provides colleagues with an opportunity to independently discuss their concerns relating to patient care and safety, whistleblowing, bullying and harassment and work grievances.

 The ‘Speak Up’, Guardian Service can be accessed 24/7 via 0333 577 5955 or contact@theguardianservice.co.uk.